Learn the basics about different types of

 - As your outstanding balance decreases, your available credit increases.

-- With a Fixed Rate Advantage Option you can borrow up to 80%3
+- If you choose a Term Portion at set-up, you can borrow up to 80%3

-With a collateral charge mortgage, TD mortgage customers can switch from a mortgage loan to a TD Home Equity FlexLine in the future without incurring any new registration fees.
-In addition, where they choose to register the collateral charge for a higher amount than their current loan agreement (to a maximum of 125% of the current property value), they may be able to reuse the existing collateral charge for future borrowings and avoid incurring additional costs of registering a new charge on the property.
+With a collateral charge mortgage, TD mortgage customers may be able to switch from a mortgage loan to a TD Home Equity FlexLine in the future without incurring any new registration fees.
+In addition, where they choose to register the collateral charge for a higher amount than their current loan agreement (to a maximum of 125% of the current property value), they may be able to reuse the existing collateral charge for future higher borrowings and avoid incurring additional costs of registering a new charge on the property.

 Current Property Value: $200,000